EdDataScienceEES/tutorial-HeleneEngler/index.md

 <p align="center"><img src="https://user-images.githubusercontent.com/91228202/145302803-7b022b17-3eca-4274-9c01-db322c0441ce.png" />
 <p align="center"> *Figure 3.
 Stepwise Regression Analysis to determine best subset for plant height.* </p>

 As you can see, this is a bottom-up approach and it comes to a different conclusion, becasue it does not check all the variables.
 If we were to enter the parameters in the `step.model` in a different order, the program might come to an entirely different conclusion.
-This is one of the problems of SRA, and this makes it important to alsways critically evaluate the output of computed SRA results!
+This is one of the problems of SRA, and this makes it important to critically evaluate the output of computed SRA results!

 After computing a SRA the residuals of the resulting model have to be checked and you should always consider the output in the light of you knowledge of the studies background.

 <a name="5.
 HRA and SRA: Advantages and Drawbacks"></a>
 ## 5. HRA and SRA: Advantages and Drawbacks

-HRA has the advantage that you decide, based on scientific reasoning which parameters to include at what stage.
+HRA has the advantage that it allows you to decide which parameters to include at what stage, based on scientific reasoning.
 However, if there is a large subset of parameters, this is can be quite time consuming.
 SRA simplifies the process and provides the ability to manage large amounts of potential predictor variables, fine-tuning the model to choose the best predictor variables from the available options.
 The process of SRA can be used to gain information about the quality of the predictor, even if the end result is not used for modelling.
-While SRA is one of the most common methods used in ecological and environmental studies, is has many drawbacks and in recent years there has been a call to abandon the method altogether (Wittingham et al., 2006).
+While SRA is one of the most common methods used in ecological and environmental studies, it has many drawbacks and in recent years there has been a call to abandon the method altogether (Wittingham et al., 2006).

 Some of the drawbacks of SRA (Wittingham et al., 2006) that should be considered when you are evaluating your results are:
 -	**Parameter bias**: parameter selection is based on testing whether parameters are significantly different from zero, this can lead to biases in parameters, over-fitting and incorrect significance tests.
 (You could see that with the SRA performed using the olsrr package.)

 -	**Algorithm impacts**: the algorithm used (forward selection, backward elimination or stepwise), the order of parameter entry (or deletion), and the number of candidate parameters, can all affect the selected model.

--	**Collinearity**:  SRA (and HRA) annot deal with intercorrelation of variables.
+-	**Collinearity**:  SRA (and HRA) can not deal with intercorrelation of variables.
 Collinearity may lead to the program to disregard significant parameters.

 -	**Best  model selection**: SRA aims to select the single best model, which is often not possible.
 Several viable options may exist

 -	The use of p-values, F and Chi-squared tests and R2 values in SRA is problematic and may not present the actual statistical significance of parameters.

 Thus, SRA should only be used cautiously!
 However, it is easily computed (now that you know how to) and may provide some supplementary insights into the data you are exploring.

 <a name="6.
 Challenge"></a>
 ## 6. Challenge
-If you haven’t had enough of HRA and SRA yet, you can try yourself at a data set from the [World Data Bank]() and find the best parameters to predict life expectancy.
-The data set, a starter script and solutions can be found in the linked [Github repository]().
+If you haven’t had enough of HRA and SRA yet, you can try yourself at a data set from the [Data World](https://data.world) and find the best parameters to predict life expectancy.
+The data set, a starter script and solutions can be found in the linked [Github repository](https://github.com/EdDataScienceEES/tutorial-HeleneEngler).

 <a name="7.
 Supplementary material "></a>
 ## 7. Supplementary material